QI2lab/mcSIM/README.md

 pip installing the mcsim repository as described above will also pull in these dependencies.

 # Examples
 Scripts illustrated examples of different DMD simulations and analysis are stored in [examples](examples).
-Associated data is located in [examples/data](examples/data)
+Associated data necessary to run some of these examples can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.7851110).
+These scripts assume this data has been placed in a directory called `examples/data`

 # Hardware control code
 Hardware control is based around [MicroManager2.0](https://micro-manager.org/).
 Currently, we control the instrument